It’s that time of year. The time for stinky dirty couch cushions to be cleaned. Here’s my best tip for cleaning outdoor cushions.

 Yards and yards and yards of disgustingness.

 Looking out of that window this weekend–I finally decided I couldn’t take it anymore.
+It was time for cleaning outdoor cushions.
 Something had to be done.
 Someone had to show that mold to the door and un-invite it to the back porch.
-It took a little time to figure out how to clean it, but eventually I figured out the best tip.
+It took a little time to figure out how to clean it, but eventually, I figured out the best tip.

 Now the pillows look like this.

 Does it even look like the same cushion?

 Let’s back up and look at the whole porch.

 All the chairs.